promethivm-labs/Summa-Generativarum/README.md

 ---
 ### About Avery
-I am a Systems Engineer, Metalogical Architect, and Systems Scientist developing new architectures for intelligence, coherence, and transformation across technical and human systems.
-My work integrates formal logic, systems engineering, and AI design into a unified discipline I call Generativity Science — the study of how systems evolve by metabolizing contradiction into possibility.
+I am a mathematician, philosopher, and founder of generativity theory.
+I am developing new architectures for intelligence, coherence, and transformation across formal, technical, and human systems.
+My work integrates logic, systems engineering, and automata theory and metamathematics into a unified discipline I call Generativity Science — the study of how systems evolve by metabolizing contradiction into possibility.

-I am the creator of the Codex of Generativity and author of the codex, Principia Generativarum, which together work to formalize the Conditions for the Possibility of Everything (CFPE) — a 79-invariant framework linking mathematics, computation, and philosophy into a coherent logic of becoming.
+I am the creator of this repository "Summa Generativarum" and author of the codex, Principia Generativarum, which together work to formalize the Conditions for the Possibility of Everything (CFPE) — a 79-invariant framework linking mathematics, computation, and philosophy into a coherent logic of becoming.
 My applied research manifests in PROMETHIVM LLC, where I design and deploy domain-sovereign architectures that combine symbolic reasoning with operational realism.

+---

+### Research Dissemination Disclaimer

+This repository presents original theoretical research currently under active development.
+The concepts, proofs, and models contained herein are pre-publication materials shared for the purposes of scholarly transparency, early dissemination, and community feedback.

+All content should be understood as pre-peer-review and subject to revision.
+Results, formulations, and interpretations may evolve as the research matures and undergoes formal validation or independent verification.

+Researchers, reviewers, and readers are encouraged to engage critically, cite responsibly, and verify derivations independently.
+Nothing in this repository should be interpreted as a finalized claim, institutional position, or conclusive scientific result.

+© 2025 PROMETHIVM LLC.
+All rights reserved.
+Author: Avery Alexander Rijos, M.S.
+Framework: Principia Generativarum | Summa Generativarum | Metaformalism

+Reproduction, adaptation, or redistribution of this material requires attribution and must preserve this disclaimer in all derivative works.
+For citation purposes, please reference the repository URL and date of access.

 ---